CS 223 -- Random Processes and Algorithms

 Required Text

 The class will be based on a book written by the instructor.
 The book is Probability and Computing: Randomized Algorithms and Probabilistic Analysis.
-There is an Amazon link available on the instructors home page.
+There is an Amazon link available on the instructor's home page.
+Please get this book as soon as possible.
 For students who want more background in probability, there are many basic standard texts in the library.
 Sheldon Ross has written several introductory books; my personal favorite is "Introduction to Probability Models."

 Class Information/Notes

 Class notes, homework assignments, and other information will be made available on the Web when possible.
 For access go to the class web site.
-Generally this information will be available in Postscript and/or PDF.
 In many cases, the class web site may be the only location where information is posted or available, so look in from time to time!

 Student Lunches

-In order to ensure that all students have a chance to interact with me, I plan to arrange at least one day every other week where I will be available to go to lunch with students at the dining hall.
+In order to ensure that all students, and especially undergraduates, have a chance to interact with me, I plan to arrange at least one day every other week where I will be available to go to lunch with students at the dining hall.
 Feel free to invite me!
 I'd be happy to talk about applying to graduate school, thesis topics, or whatever you want to talk about.